 To install ASN2TXT on a Windows system, simply double-click the executable installer program.
-Selecting the default installation options will install ASN2TXT in c:\asn2txt_v25x.
+Selecting the default installation options will install ASN2TXT in c:\asn2txt_v27x where x would be replaced with a minor version number.

 Installing on a UNIX System